-- Discard and Draw: Loses his paladin powers after exposure to demonic energies at Shattrath, but the subsequent loss of purpose and identity left him open to the elements' entreaties.
+- Discard and Draw: He loses his paladin powers after exposure to demonic energies at Shattrath, but the subsequent loss of purpose and identity left him open to the elements' entreaties.

-- Elemental Powers: Was the first draenei to become a shaman.
+- Elemental Powers: He was the first draenei to become a shaman.

 - Good Counterpart: To Lady Liadrin in The Burning Crusade.
 Both played similar roles and both share similar backstories, but while Nobundo accepted his lost connection the Light and embraced a new way of life, Liadrin, despite swearing off the Light in anger, continued to wield it by forcing it to obey her will.

 - Handicapped Badass: Aside from being a Broken, he seems to be somewhat arthritic, and was injured in the siege of Shattrath.